dimanikulin/dimanikulin/WhatILearnedAsDevOps_en.md

 * [Code QL](.github/workflows/codeqlanalysis.yml) Please see [[38]](./REFERENCES.md) TBD what for
 * [code Checks](.github/workflows/codeChecks.yml) TBD what for
 * [code factor](https://www.codefactor.io/repository/github/dimanikulin/fva/issues) TBD what for
-TODO - to add a bage for each code check
+TBD - to add a bage for each code check

 Please notice the installation packages for Windows is built using Wix;